 A talent agent is someone who represents talent to the entertainment industry.
-An agent will simply submit you for auditions and negotiate your contract if you book a job.
+An agent will submit you for acting work and negotiate your contract if you book a job.
 We receive a percentage of the work you book, therefore we only do a percentage of the work.
-It is your job to know your type, to get training, to be PREPARED professionally so we can send you out for these paid jobs.
+It is your job to know your type, to get training, to be PREPARED professionally so we can send you out for these opportunities.

 When is a good time to get an Agent?

 Signing with an agency should happen when you are ready to start working professionally as an actor.
-You should have training, experience, professional headshots and an acting resume.
-You have the means to travel out of town for auditions (when necessary) and/or the equipment or means to produce a quality taped audition.
+You should have training, experience, and an acting resume.
+You should have the means to travel out of town for bookings and the equipment to produce a quality taped audition.
 You should also have the skill and ability to BOOK JOBS!
-When you are just starting out, you may not be ready for a talent agent.
+When you are just starting out, you may not be ready for a talent agent just yet.